mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 #### Bind and Bind Password

 By default the configuration expects you to specify a bind DN and bind password.
 This should be a read only user that can perform LDAP searches.
-When the user DN is found a second bind is performed with the user provided username and password (in the normal Grafana login form).
+When the user DN is found a second bind is performed with the user provided username and password (in the normal Mosaicoo login form).

 ```bash
 bind_dn = "cn=admin,dc=grafana,dc=org"